 “If we are to receive self-government, we shall have to take it… freedom loving as it (British Empire) is, it will not be a party to give freedom to a people who will not take it themselves.”

 In February 1916, Mahatma Gandhi was invited by Pt.
 Madan Mohan Malviya to speak at the inauguration of the Benaras Hindu University.
-The speech came as a shock of one an all present.
+The speech came as a shock to one and all present.
 The royal kings and princes, Annie Besant, and everyone else had come to expect the condescending tone adopted by Indian leaders towards the British.
 Gandhiji’s sharp criticism of the English language and demand for self-government jolted the audience and for the first time, the Mahatma showed signs of taking on the leadership of the country’s freedom struggle.
 This was the very first speech which would grow into a wildfire culminating in India’s freedom from the British rule.